trackmania-rl/tmrl/readme/tuto_library.md

         """
         Outputs a decompressed RL transition.

-        This transition is the same as the one initially output by the Gym environment.
+        This transition is the same as the output by the Gym environment (after observation preprocessing).
-        Do NOT apply observation preprocessing here, it will be applied automatically in the superclass.

         Args:
             item: int: indices of the transition that the Trainer wants to sample